-A paraphrase is re-writing a sentence in your own words.
+- A paraphrase is re-writing a sentence in your own words.
 Normally, papers will contain two or more citations to paraphrases in each paragraph.
-For example, if I was summarizing an idea from the introductory commentary on The Infancy Gospel of Thomas, I would add my source at the end of the sentence by including (Author Last Name Page Number).
+For example, if I was summarizing an idea from the introductory commentary on The Infancy Gospel of Thomas, I would add my source at the end of the sentence by including (Author Last Name Page Number). - Here's an example of a paraphrase (of the above quotation): Among the New Testament apocrypha, the Infancy Gospel of Thomas has been one of the most popular over the centuries (Ehrman 3). - If you are paraphrasing the apocryphal text, use the numbering system of the text.
+Here's an example of a paraphrase (of the above quotation from The Infancy Gospel of Thomas): The actions of the young Jesus caused distress and anxiety among his neighbors (Infancy G of Th 5:2).